hardbyte/python-can/doc/interfaces/remote.rst

 Protocol
 ~~~~~~~~

-The protocol is a stream of events over a network socket.
+The protocol is a stream of events over a TCP socket.
 Each event starts with one byte that represents the event id, followed by
 event specific data of arbitrary length in big-endian byte order.

-The client start with sending a :class:`can.interfaces.remote.events.BusRequest`
+The client start with sending a :class:`~can.interfaces.remote.events.BusRequest`
-followed by a :class:`can.interfaces.remote.events.FilterConfig`.
+followed by a :class:`~can.interfaces.remote.events.FilterConfig`.
-The server will reply with a :class:`can.interfaces.remote.events.BusResponse`.
+The server will reply with a :class:`~can.interfaces.remote.events.BusResponse`.

 Each event class inherits from the base event class: